MilanPleh/sakila-exercises/README.md

 # sakila-exercises
-Hello, these are my approaches for solving around 32 questions of the sakila db.
+Hello, these are my approaches for solving some questions that I have found online of the sakila db.
 Note: I used MySQL for solving these exercises.